michaeldavidvinc1/boilerplate-node-express-prisma/README.md

 - ✨ Reduce setup time for new projects
 - 📊 Ensure code consistency and quality
 - ⚡  Facilitate rapid development
-- 🛡️ Encourage best practices in security, testing, and performance
+- 🛡️ Encourage best practices in security, and performance

 ## 🚀 Features